About Us

 About The NFL Physicians Society

-Since its inception in 1966, the NFLPS has worked to address issues faced by team physicians and improve communication and provide the highest quality of care for NFL athletes.
-To this day, our mission has remained consistent: to provide excellence in the medical and surgical care to the athletes in the NFL and provide direction and support for team physicians and the athletic trainers in charge of the care for these athletes.
+Since its founding in 1966, the NFL Physicians Society (NFLPS) has been dedicated to supporting team physicians, enhancing communication, and ensuring the highest quality of medical care for NFL athletes.
+Our mission has remained steadfast: to provide excellence in medical and surgical care while offering guidance and support to team physicians and athletic trainers responsible for player health.

 Our Mission Statement

-The NFL Physicians Society was founded in 1966.
-Its mission is to provide excellence in the medical and surgical care to the athletes in the NFL and to provide direction and support for the athletic trainers in charge of the care for these athletes.
+The NFLPS’ mission is to provide excellence in the medical and surgical care to the athletes in the NFL and to provide direction and support for the athletic trainers in charge of the care for these athletes.

 How Does a Physician Become an NFL Team Physician?

-The majority of team physicians are fellowship-trained in orthopaedic surgery, general surgery or internal medicine.
-This means the physician has completed four years of undergraduate study, four years of medical school, four to five years of residency, and one year of fellowship training.
-Most NFL team physicians have previous experience as a team physician at the high school and/or college level.
-Each NFL team’s medical staff is chosen by a team’s front office.
+Becoming an NFL team physician requires extensive medical training and experience in sports medicine.
+Most team physicians are fellowship-trained in orthopaedic surgery, general surgery, or internal medicine.
+This means they have completed four years of undergraduate study, four years of medical school, followed by four to five years of residency, and at least one year of specialized fellowship training.

 Media Inquiries